davidlj95/ngx/projects/ngx-meta/docs/content/guides/metadata-values-json.md

 }
 ```

-Defines the [`GlobalMetadata.title`](ngx-meta.globalmetadata.title.md) which will set the HTML's `#!html <title>` if [standard module] is present and the `#!html <meta property='og:title'>` if [Open Graph module] is present.
+Defines the [`GlobalMetadata.title`](ngx-meta.globalmetadata.title.md) which will set the HTML's `#!html <title>` if [standard module] is present, the `#!html <meta property='og:title'>` if [Open Graph module] is present, and `#!html <meta name="twitter:title">` if [Twitter Cards module] is present.

-### Module metadata
+### Module, specific metadata

-Module metadata values are those that will be used by just one module.
+Module, specific metadata values are those that will be used by just one module.
 For instance, [`StandardMetadata`](ngx-meta.standardmetadata.md) type defines metadata values that will be used only by the [standard module].
+In the first example of the page, `keywords` is specified under the `standard` key, because it only matters to the `standard` module.

-That's why all values are placed inside a key with the name of the module (by convention).
-For instance, for [standard module] metadata values, they're set under the `standard` key.
+By convention, that's why all module metadata values are placed inside a key with the name of the module.
+For instance, as you've seen, [standard module] metadata values, are set under the `standard` key.
 You can inspect the type to know what metadata can be set using that module.
-If the metadata can be shared by many modules, it will also specify which of those can be set as global ones.

 For instance: